- 26 Best WhatsApp Tips & Tricks

 WhatsApp is a hugely popular mobile messaging app that’s favored by two billion monthly active users.
 Fans love that WhatsApp lets them chat, call and video call for free, as well as send each other photos and videos.
 However, WhatsApp is so rich in features that you might feel overwhelmed at first.

 That’s when these WhatsApp tips might come in handy.
+Our team of experts ran an extensive series of tests to confirm that these tips actually work.

 - WhatsApp has become a big part of our lives.
 If you use it, it’s important to get acquainted with the little tricks that help you get everything out of the app.